-Those readers studying the parallel histories of data visualization, information design, information architecture, statistical graphics, or sensemaking will know that long before Richard Saul Wurman, Edward Tufte, Karl Weik, Otto Neurath, Gerd Arntz, Isotype Institute, Jacques Bertin, Fritz Kahn, or Willard Brinton came along, there existed various forms of what we now call visual sensemaking or social sensemaking.
+Those readers studying the parallel histories of visual sensemaking, information design, information architecture, statistical graphics and or data visualization will know that long before Richard Saul Wurman, Edward Tufte, Karl Weik, Otto Neurath, Gerd Arntz, Isotype Institute, Jacques Bertin, Fritz Kahn, or Willard Brinton came along, there existed various forms of what we now call visual sensemaking or social sensemaking.
 For decades, it has been a set of professions in constantly changing evolution.
 It has been referred to by numerous names, fragmented in many directions, focused in various terrains with different skill-sets, tool-sets and purposes, but the work of unpacking and then explaining complexity has been around for more than 100 years.
 We love to find and study early visual sensemaking!

 Shown here, from the Humantific Collection, are three examples of 19th century sensemaking in the societal context from Rand McNally World Atlas, published in 1890.
 Inside the atlas are a dozen beautiful diagrams that accompany hundreds of pages of maps and pictorial engravings.